BetaThis is a new service – your feedback will help us to improve it.

 Total accepted applicants

-ONS population estimates and projections for males and females are aggregated by age groups 18, 19, 20 and 21-25 to provide yearly population estimates and projections for England.
-These estimates and projections are used as the base population for each model of these age groups, under the assumption that population data for England are a suitable proxy for the England-domiciled student population.
-Population data are not used in the models for age 17 and under and 26 and above.
+ONS population estimates and projections are aggregated by sex (male, female) and age group (18, 19, 20, 21-24 and 25-34).
+These estimates and projections are used as the denominator population count for each age-sex group of applicants (see the “main scheme applicants” section below) to obtain the applicant rate, under the assumption that population data for England are a suitable proxy for the England-domiciled student population.
+Population data is not used in the models for age 17 and under, and 35 and over.

 Main scheme applicants

-Tables 3.2 and 3.3 set out the 18-year-old population against applicants and acceptances (for 18-year-olds and all ages).
-18-year-olds make up approximately 50% of total entrants, so trends in that population are key to understanding trends in applicants (and therefore accepted applicants).
+Tables 2.2 and 2.3 set out the 18-year-old population against applicants and acceptances (for 18-year-olds and all ages).
+Eighteen-year-olds make up around half of total entrants, so trends in this population are key to understanding trends in applicants (and therefore accepted applicants).

 Total main scheme applicants (all ages)